kupuguy/angular-seed/README.md

 ### Running the app during development

-You can pick one of these options:

-* serve this repository with your webserver
-* install node.js and run `scripts/web-server.js`
+The project is configured to run on Cloud9, so the best bet is just to clone to c9.io and run `scripts/web-server.js`

-Then navigate your browser to `http://localhost:<port>/app/index.html` to see the app running in your browser.
+Then navigate to `http://geomap.<username>.c9.io/app/index.html` to see the app running in your browser.